 The Privacy Officer will:

 - Implement procedures to protect personal information;

 - Establish procedures to receive and respond to complaints and inquiries;

-- Train and communicate to staff information about the CCA’s policies and practices.
+- Train and communicate to staff information about Curling Canada’s policies and practices.

 Article 3 – Identifying Purposes

-3.1 Purpose – Personal information may be collected from Representatives and prospective Representatives and will only be used to meet and maintain the highest standards related to the organization and programming of curling.
-The CCA will use personal information for purposes that include, but are not limited to, the following:
+Personal information may be collected from Representatives and prospective Representatives and will only be used to meet and maintain the highest standards related to the organization and programming of curling.
+Curling Canada will use personal information for purposes that include, but are not limited to, the following:

 - Ensure the provision of high quality products and/or services.

-- Receiving communications from CCA and their sponsors in regards to E-news, e-mails, bulletins, donation requests, invoices, notifications, merchandise sales, newsletters, programs, events and activities.
+- Receiving communications from Curling Canada and their sponsors in regards to E-news, e-mails, bulletins, donation requests, invoices, notifications, merchandise sales, newsletters, programs, events and activities.